-2.2.1 Satellite downlink equivalent isotropic radiated power
+A5-2.2.1 Satellite downlink equivalent isotropic radiated power

-A pfd-mask to ensure interoperability and compatibility between VDE-TER and VDE-SAT is specified in § 2.1, Annex 1.
+A pfd-mask to ensure interoperability and compatibility between VDE-TER and VDE-SAT is specified in § A1-2.1.

-Table 54 shows the theoretical maximum satellite e.i.r.p. as a function of elevation angles for this mask.
+Table A5-2 shows the theoretical maximum satellite e.i.r.p. as a function of elevation angles for this mask.